optimization

 What Is Potential Induced Degradation, and Does UV Play a Role?

-PID occurs when high DC voltage causes sodium ions to migrate through the glass and encapsulant into the silicon cell, shunting current flow and reducing power output.
-PID can cause 5 - 30% power loss on affected panels within a few years (Fraunhofer ISE, 2022).
-UV doesn't cause PID directly, but it degrades the encapsulant barrier that otherwise slows sodium migration - so high-UV environments are higher-risk for PID in panels without proper anti-PID materials.
+Potential Induced Degradation (PID) is a separate failure mode, often confused with UV damage because both accelerate in hot, humid, high-UV climates.
+PID occurs when high DC voltage drives sodium ions through the glass and encapsulant into the cell, shunting current and cutting output.
+It can cause 5 - 30% power loss within a few years (Fraunhofer ISE, 2022).
+UV doesn't cause PID directly, but it degrades the encapsulant barrier that slows sodium migration - so high-UV sites carry higher PID risk in panels lacking anti-PID materials.

 Can Newer Solar Technologies Capture UV More Efficiently?

-Luminescent solar concentrators (LSCs) use phosphor-doped panels or window coatings to down-convert UV photons to visible wavelengths before they hit the silicon cells.
-A 350 nm UV photon might be re-emitted at 600 nm - a wavelength silicon converts at 85% EQE instead of 30%.
-The technology is still largely in R&D and not available in standard residential panels.
+Luminescent solar concentrators (LSCs) use phosphor-doped coatings to down-convert UV photons before they hit the cell.
+A 350 nm UV photon might be re-emitted at 600 nm, which silicon converts at 85% EQE instead of 30%.
+Still mostly R&D, not in residential panels.
+Standard bifacial panels don't capture more UV; their rear gain comes from reflected visible light, not a spectral advantage.

 How Does the Solar Spectrum Shift Through the Day and Year?